 Eat More Beans

-Beans are a super food that I am a huge fan of.
+Beans are a superfood and I'm a fan.
 I find, though, that over the summer months we don't eat them as much.
 So using them in a salad is a way to keep beans in our diet.
-I love the protein boost that they give me.
+Because they are high in protein and fibre, beans are a great choice for a hearty salad like this grilled corn & black bean recipe.
 For more ways to enjoy beans, check out Cajun Red Beans & Rice, Tequila Chicken Chili, or Slow Cooker Boston Baked Beans.

-- 2 ears fresh shucked corn, broken in half (breaking them makes it easier to remove the kernels later)
+- 2 ears fresh corn broken in half (breaking them makes it easier to remove the kernels later)

-- 1/2 cup cherry tomatoes, halved, or one medium tomato, chopped
+- 1 cup cherry tomatoes halved, or one medium tomato, chopped

 - juice of one lime